 Trump kept saying it was basically pretty much a cure.

-I think that your aunt and a lot of folks on Twitter have this narrative in their head, and they can't seem to get past this thing.
+I think that your aunt and a lot of folks on Twitter have this narrative in their head and they can't seem to get past this thing.

-From what I can tell, the only thing this argument is based on is a raw number of deaths that come from the flu each year.
+And from what I can tell, the only thing this argument is based on is a raw number of deaths that come from the flu each year.

-This is a really incomplete way of looking at the situation, and there's a couple of really important considerations to keep in mind to help understand why this coronavirus is definitely not like the flu, and if not taken seriously, it will be much worse.
+And there's a couple of really important considerations to keep in mind to help understand why this coronavirus is definitely not like the flu.

 The first and easiest to understand element of this is they have a very different fatality rate, the two conditions.